You will find answers to common queries on international school education in Singapore.

 · Term 3: 31st of January

-Bus Zones are determined by calculating student’s residence distance to OWIS campus (Nanyang or Mountbatten)
+Bus Zones are determined by calculating student’s residence distance to the OWIS campus (Nanyang or Suntec)

 · Google Maps is used for calculation of distance from Residence to OWIS campus.